RedisGrafana/RedisGrafana/docs/quickstart.md

 ## Architecture

-The Redis plug-ins for the Grafana ecosystem build on top of the Redis Data Source.
+The Redis plugins for the Grafana ecosystem build on top of the Redis Data Source.

 ![Architecture](/images/redis-plugins.png)